 Improper intake of medication may cause to damage your kidney.
 Always talk to your doctor about kidney-safe medicines.
 People with no kidney issues and who take medicines occasionally are likely to have clear kidneys.

 Massage can remove toxins and enhance individual health.
 It supports the body's natural detoxification and reduces or prevents toxicity in your body.
-Physical stimulation created through massage helps dissolve and eliminate toxin buildups in your tissues.
+Physical stimulation created through massage helps dissolve and eliminate toxin buildup in your tissues.
 Clearing the toxins in your body supports the circulation of blood that keeps your kidney healthy.